Muller-bit/Web3_Wallet_Security/notes/01_intro_to_wallets.md

 Example : Coinbase and Kraken wallet

-- pros
+-- Pros

-* Easy to use
+- Easy to use
-* Can help if you are a beginner for crypto usage(wallet)
+- Can help if you are a beginner for crypto usage(wallet)

-- Cons
+-- Cons

-* Exchange can rug pull your asset
+- Exchange can rug pull your asset
-* Can be shutdown
+- Can be shutdown
-* Can freez your asset
+- Can freez your asset
-* Not your keys not your crypto
+- Not your keys not your crypto